near/docs/docs/2.develop/frontend.md

   </Language>
 </CodeTabs>

-and use it in your web-app logic's to set up a "flow".
-This is, a simple `if` where you decide what to do if the user is logged in or not.
+Then, we use `initContract` in the web-app logic to set up a "flow", i.e. a simple `if` where we decide what to do if the user is logged in or not.

 <CodeTabs>
   <Language value="🌐 - Javascript" language="js">